Graduate Record Exam (GRE)

 The GRE® General Test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills that have been acquired over a long period of time and that are not related to any specific field of study.

 Currently, this test is offered via computer, during regular Testing Center hours.
 Candidates must schedule through the Education Testing Services website, www.ets.org.

 Note: You may take the GRE General Test (computer-based) only once every 21 days and no more than five times within any continuous rolling 12-month period (365days).

 The GRE® Subject Tests gauge undergraduate achievement in seven (7) specific fields of study.

-A subject test is a pencil/paper test, offered on national test date and it is administered on the Coastal Carolina University campus.
+A subject test is a pencil/paper test, offered on national test dates.
 You may take Subject Tests as often as they are offered.